CategorIAN/CSCI-232/README.md

 # CSCI-232

-This code inputs a nonnegative integer n and outputs the nth Fibonacci number.
+This code takes a nonnegative integer n as input, and outputs the nth Fibonacci number.